isomerpages/moe-telokuraupri/_experience/CAIT/English Fiesta.md

 ---
 <h4><strong>A Celebration of Language, Expression and Imagination</strong></h4>
 <p>We believe language is a powerful tool for thinking, communicating and
 connecting with the world.
-The <strong>English Language Fiesta 2025</strong> brings a joyful week-long celebration which engages students in meaningful, creative and immersive experiences with the English language.</p>
+The <strong>English Language Fiesta </strong>brings a joyful week-long celebration which engages students in meaningful, creative and immersive experiences with the English language.</p>
 <p><strong>Objectives of the Fiesta</strong>